harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 The number of candidate genes regardless of confidence is:
 454
+The number of candidate RxLRs regardless of confidence is:
+16
+The number of candidate CRNs regardless of confidence is:
+0
+The number of candidate apoplastic effectors regardless of confidence is:
+51
+The number of candidate secreted proteins regardless of confidence level is:
+107
+The number of candidate TFs/TRs regardless of confidence level is:
+7
 The number of genes of confidence level 6 is:
 0
 The number of RxLRs of confidence level 6 is: